huffn/wc-i18n/README.md

 # &lt;wc-i18n-src&gt;

-This element also provides language domains (Uses the `default` domain if no other was set) to allow you to have several different sets of translations living on the same page.
+This element also provides language domains (Unless explicitly declared these components use the name of the containing web component (if available) or `default`) to allow you to have several different sets of translations living on the same page.

 You need at least one `<wc-i18n-src>` in your document.
 It loads the locales via one of two methods: `AJAX` or manual sourcing. `AJAX` is better suited for development as compiling and injecting the strings into the `<wc-i18n-src>` tag on every save, though doable, can be tedious.
 Manual sourcing is better suited